 \subsection{Trace map}

-In order to establish the formalism of cycle classes, we need the trace map axiomatically, following the construction of SGA 4.
-We need to remark that, in \cite[5.5]{A}, we showed the isomorphism $f^!\cong f^+(d)[2d]$ for a smooth morphism $f$ of relative dimension $d$.
-However, the construction of this homomorphism is {\it ad hoc.}, and does not seem to be easy to check the properties that the trace map should satisfy, for example, transitivity, and we moreover need the trace maps for flat morphisms to define the cycle class map.
+In order to establish a cycle class formalism, we need the trace map in the style of SGA 4.
+Remark that, in \cite[5.5]{A}, we constructed an isomorphism $f^!\cong f^+(d)[2d]$ for a smooth morphism $f$ of relative dimension $d$.
+However, the construction of this homomorphism is {\it ad hoc.}, and does not seem to be easy to check the properties that the trace map should satisfy, for example, transitivity.
+Furthermore, we need the trace maps for flat morphisms to define the cycle class map.